doitintl/QuickQuickstarts/README.md

 * A plugin to the AWS CLI tool for Lightsail
 * The Elastic Beanstalk  `eb` tool.
 * The `ecs-cli` tool for ECS, but the script installs that for you.
-* For processing command output, some require
+* For processing command output, some require:
     * `envsubst` (install it with the `gettext` package)
     * [`jq`](https://stedolan.github.io/jq/download/)